daattali/beautiful-jekyll/policies.md

 ### Late Submissions

 A late submission is defined as any work submitted after the deadline.
-For a late submission, the student will receive a 75% scaling of their grade for the first four occurrences, 50% scaling of their grade for the fifth to ninth occurrences, and will receive a grade of 0 for subsequent occurrences.
+For a late submission, the student will receive a 75% scaling of their grade for the first occurrence, 50% scaling of their grade for the second to fifth occurrences, and will receive a grade of 0 for subsequent occurrences.

 ### Re-grading